-We teach phonics through Letters and Sounds and Jolly Phonics and run a workshop for parents early in the Autumn term.
+We teach phonics through a program called Bug Club and run a workshop for parents early in the Autumn term.

 In the event of class or school closures here are a list of some ideas for you to complete with your child if I am unable to post tasks to Class Dojo due to illness.

 Reading - try to read every day even if it is only for 5/10 mins.
-This might be their reading book, at book at home or a book online (Oxford Owl have some nice books to read - www.oxfordowl.co.uk The login details are in their reading diary).
+This might be their reading book, at book at home or a book online.
 Don't forget to record it in your reading diary or home school book.
 They can also practise learning the phonemes with their sound cards.

-Maths - Cbeebies, or Numberblocks in particuclar is great (you can watch the episodes on iplayer or youtube).
+Maths - Cbeebies, or Numberblocks in particular is great (you can watch the episodes on iplayer or youtube).
 Practise simple counting skills and writing the numerals correctly.

-Phonics - use the games on Phonics play (www.newphonicsplay.co.uk) to keep practising the Phase 2 sounds and to look at the tricky words.
-Use Teachyourmonstertoread - www.teachyourmonstertoread.com This is free on a computer or you can pay to download it as an app on your phone or tablet - the children have their login details in the back of their reading diaries.
+Phonics - Use Teachyourmonstertoread - www.teachyourmonstertoread.com This is free on a computer or you can pay to download it as an app on your phone or tablet - the children have their login details in the back of their reading diaries.

 Creative - there are lots of ideas on the internet for creative activities.
 The children might do a picture, make a model, sing a song, bake something etc.